 The Bottom Line

 We know this might be a lot.
 We also know this is a topic with a lot of speculation around it.
-It was precisely for that reason that we wanted to invite Kiana Danial onto the podcast to give her expertise on crypto.
+It is precisely for that reason that we invite educators like Dr. Hans Boateng and Kiana Danial onto the podcast to give their expertise on crypto, including cryptocurrency basics.
 Online, we see both a lot of hype around crypto, and a lot of shaming.
 There is nothing wrong with opting out, and nothing wrong with opting in.
 What’s wrong is not being fully informed in your decision-making.
 And if you’re a new investor, you may want to reconsider which investment vehicles you choose to prioritize and get comfortable with first.

 New to investing and don’t know where to start?
 Check out our piece on how to start investing, which includes an overview of different investment accounts and investment vehicles.